karthiktsaliki/recommendations/README.md

 * Do featue transformation on authors.
 I neglected this but this might add relevance few users might be biased to authors.

 * Provide recommendations of courses to users

+### Files

+* app.py the flask application runs on 5000 port

+* driver.py which runs all the steps and saves the similarity data in postgres

+* data_ingestion.py for creating and storing data in postgres

+* data_transformation.py for transforming the give data to apply cf

+* user_similarity.py which does the similarity between users and saves it in the csv

+* model.py apply svd on the given data

+* database.ini database config information

+* config.py which parses the config of database.ini and return the params of postgres

 ### My similar work in recommendations